MinaFoundation/helm-charts/README.md

 This repository contains Helm charts used by Mina Foundation.

-## Chart List

-The following is a list of charts available in this repository:

-- `block-producer-uptime-monitoring`: Monitoring tool for Uptime Service Backend application
-- `delegation-program-leaderboard`: Leaderboard application from the Delegation Program stack
-- `delegation-program-payouts`: Payout application from the Delegation Program stack
-- `delegation-verify-coordinator`: Coordinator application from the Delegation Program stack
-- `gpt-survey-summarizer`: Discord bot for managing governance surveys
-- `leaderboard`: Generic Leaderboard application
-- `mina-archive`: Mina Archive node component
-- `mina-daemon`: Mina Daemon component
-- `mina-light-explorer`: Mina Light Explorer project
-- `minametrix`: Application to track repositories that use o1js
-- `mina-payouts-data-provider`:
-- `mina-rosetta`:
-- `mina-staking-ledgers-exporter`:
-- `mina-transaction-generator`:
-- `node-stats-collector`: Backend to collect stats from nodes
-- `on-chain-voting`:
-- `pod-rotation-controller`:
-- `uptime-service-backend`: Uptime Service Backend to monitor node uptimes
-- `uptime-service-payloads-scrapper`: Application that saves payload to filesystem

 ## Deploying a Local Chart

 To deploy a chart from this repository, you can first download the chart files and then install the chart using the `helm install` command.